AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-53/acsd-61667-improves-inventory-performance-for-creating-shipping.md

 ---
 # ACSD-61667: Improves inventory performance for creating shipping

-The ACSD-61667 patch fixes the issue where the merchant is unable to ship the order when the MSI pickup store is enabled with multiple sources.
+The ACSD-61667 patch fixes the issue where the merchant is unable to ship the order when the [[!DNL Inventory Management for Commerce]](https://experienceleague.adobe.com/en/docs/commerce-admin/inventory/introduction) (formerly MSI) pickup store is enabled with multiple sources.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) 1.1.53 is installed.
 The patch ID is ACSD-61667.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions